intel-retail/automated-vending/docs_src/phases/phase3.md

 | LED Panel                    | Instrumentation is used to provide feedback to the developer as to the state of the board lock and door status.           |
 | Temperature/Humidity Sensor  | Instrumentation is used to understand the physical environment inside the automated checkout and take appropriate action. |

-We have created a reference design service that will interact with the controller board and EdgeX core services [here](../automated-checkout-services/device_services.md#card-reader).
+We have created a reference implementation service that will interact with the controller board and EdgeX core services [here](../automated-checkout-services/device_services.md#card-reader).

 ### Step 2: Integrate your own computer vision hardware and software